lordofthemind/bark/README.md

 ### `init`

-Write a default `.bark.toml` config file in the specified directory.
+Write a `.bark.toml` config file in the specified directory.

 ```
 bark init [OPTIONS] [DIR]